Can yoga help manage the ageing process? If your practise enhances your awareness of yourself and how you interact with your world then yes, it can.

 What is Ageing

-Dr. Denham Harman (14 February 1916 – 25 November 2014), a research biochemist asserted that old age was just another disease, that could be managed, if never quite cured.
-Dr. Harman’s hypothesis did not attract serious consideration for almost 30 years after he first published it in a 1954 paper titled, “Free Radical Theory of Ageing.”
-However its core insights have since opened new avenues of research into the causes of cancer, Alzheimer’s and heart disease.
+Dr Denham Harman (14 February 1916 – 25 November 2014), a research biochemist asserted that old age was just another disease, that could be managed if never entirely cured.
+Dr Harman’s hypothesis did not attract serious consideration for almost 30 years after he first published it in a 1954 paper titled, “Free Radical Theory of Ageing.”
+However, its core insights have since opened new avenues of research into the causes of cancer, Alzheimer’s and heart disease.

 Dr. Denham Harman